dino-/bak/README.md

 ## Synopsis

-Script for automating nightly machine backups using rsync (bash)
+Script for automating nightly machine backups using rsync

 ## Description